dd32/td-gh-ex/readme.txt

 = How to setup homepage without Blog =
 Go to settings - reading and select A static page as option for front page display.
 Select any page as front page and a page called say "Blog" for blog page.

+= Footer-sidebar.php, How to add footer widgets =
+Go to appearance - widgets.
+Drag widgets from left side and drop into First footer widget, second footer widget...and so on..

 = Where can I get support for the theme? =
 Support is available at the http://antthemes.com/forum/.